 Follow Received Payments

-This tutorial shows how easy it is to use Expansion to watch for incoming payments on an account using JavaScript and EventSource
+This tutorial shows how easy it is to use Expansion to watch for incoming payments on an using JavaScript and EventSource

-, the high-level helper library, to show that it is possible for you to perform this task on your own with whatever programming language you would like to use.
+.
+We will eschew using , the high-level helper library, to show that it is possible for you to perform this task on your own with whatever programming language you would like to use.

 This tutorial assumes that you: